 To be able to take something raw and turn it into beauty is a real privilege.
 Every stone has its story and individuality; therefore, every gem is unique.
-Knowing how much enjoyment someone gets from wearing a piece of jewelry I’ve designed and made is extremely rewarding.
+Knowing how much enjoyment someone gets from wearing a piece of jewellery I’ve designed and made is extremely rewarding.

 Can you tell us about your brand new gemstone cut and collection?

 I love statement stones.
 The Eden Cut was inspired by a large dome cut I’d done of 152 facets.
 I decided to simplify it by reducing one-third of the total facets, while still keeping the high dome profile.
 The collection is designed to show off the cut in as minimal a way as possible, in a simple setting so as not to distract from the stone.
 It’s all about the stone here.

 How long did your cut take you to perfect?

 I spent many weeks working out the symmetry and angles for its best optimisation using the software ‘Gem Cut Studio’ and drawing up its profile on a CAD (computer-aided design) program ‘Rhino 3D’ to help me visualise how it would be.
 I then made test cuts of several designs before choosing the ultimate gem.

 My youngest daughter is friends with Vanessa’s daughter, the senior graphic designer at Gemporia.
 We got chatting at a children’s party and discovered what we both did for a living, so she very terrifyingly invited me in to meet the team at Gemporia.

 Round the corner from Gemporia HQ.
 Quite convenient!

 What are the tools you use to create your gemstones and jewellery designs?